Small business insurance guide

 What if I run a business out of my home?

 There are many insurance options for those who run a business out of their home.
-Because many small businesses start out at home or operate entirely at home — especially in the COVID-19 era — knowing the proper type of coverage to have is crucial.
+Because many small businesses start at home or operate entirely at home — especially in the COVID-19 era — knowing the proper type of coverage to have is crucial.

 However, if clients regularly visit your place of business — for instance, a home daycare or a massage therapy center operated from your home — then an endorsement is not likely to be enough.
 You’ll need to procure a separate commercial insurance policy to be properly covered.